wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ### **Steps to apply merge sort to a Linked list**

 **Note.
-Implementation is basically based on Merge Sort on an array as discussed above.**
+Implementation is based on Merge Sort on an array as discussed above.**

 1. Divide the linked list into two equal parts until when only one element is left
-2. To Divide, we need to  find mid in linked list using [tortoise and hare](https://dev.to/alisabaj/floyd-s-tortoise-and-hare-algorithm-finding-a-cycle-in-a-linked-list-39af) method
+2. To Divide, we need to  find mid in the linked list using [tortoise and hare](https://dev.to/alisabaj/floyd-s-tortoise-and-hare-algorithm-finding-a-cycle-in-a-linked-list-39af) method
-3. Then merge the left and the right nodes of linked list
+3. Then merge the left and the right nodes of the linked list

 <Tabs>
 <TabItem value="cpp" label="C++">